SUMMER TRAINING AND RESEARCH IN EMERGENCY MEDICINE (STAR-EM)

 Evaluating impact and efficacy of iterative changes in FAST-HIV testing in the Emergency Department

-The student will conduct a quantitative evaluation of the FAST-HIV testing program's performance at UHN, focusing on the impact of three iterative changes implemented over the past 12 months.
+Summary: The student will conduct a quantitative evaluation of the FAST-HIV testing program's performance at UHN, focusing on the impact of three iterative changes implemented over the past 12 months.
 They will analyze de-identified patient chart data from three distinct phases